einargs/esca/README.md

 ## License
 This project is licensed under the MIT license, a full copy of which can be found in `LICENSE.md`.

+## Documentation
+Documentation can be auto-generated using the [compodoc](https://compodoc.github.io/website) tool.

+## Deploy
+This project can be deployed using the `firebase-tools` package (which needs to be installed and set up seperately) by running `sudo npm run deploy`.
+It is occasionally worthwhile to run `sudo npm run clean-dist` after such an operation.
+The `deploy` script will run `npm run build-prod` before deploying the results via `sudo firebase deploy`.

 ## Angular CLI
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+The currently used Angular CLI version can be found within `package.json`.

 ### Development server